 The University has been working on a daily basis to try to secure Mr. Wang’s release and to support him and his family.
 It also retained counsel for Mr. Wang in Iran.
 The University is continuing its support for Mr. Wang and his family as well as its efforts to secure his release.

-Why didn’t the University discuss this matter publicly before now?
+Why didn’t the University initially discuss this matter publicly?

 Until the Iranian judiciary announced his conviction and sentence in July 2017, the University and Mr. Wang’s family kept this matter confidential on the recommendation of multiple knowledgeable advisers who counseled that publicity would likely impede efforts to secure Mr. Wang’s release.
 Even though the Iranian judiciary has now publicized his situation, we hope that the appellate authorities in Iran will recognize that Mr. Wang’s actions in Iran were devoted solely to scholarly research and will allow him to return home to his doctoral studies and his family.